Pollen Counts in Kansas City, MO

 Ragweed

-Today, the ragweed pollen count is expected to be low with a pollen count of 5 grains per cubic meter.
-In the coming days, the ragweed pollen count is expected to rise to 46 grains/㎥ on Tuesday, which is considered to be moderate.
+Today, the ragweed pollen count is expected to be moderate with a pollen count of 43 grains per cubic meter.
+In the coming days, the ragweed pollen count is expected to rise to 54 grains/㎥ (considered high) on Tuesday and then decrease to 11 grains/㎥ (moderate) on Friday.

 Download SVG